dfinity/portal/docs/developer-docs/functionality/bitcoin/t-ecdsa.md

 ### Chromium Release

 Currently, as part of the Chromium release, only a test key for curve \`secp256k1\` is deployed on one subnet with a replication factor of 13.
 This key may be deleted with an according NNS proposal some time after the GA release and therefore should not be used for anything that has value, but only for development and testing purposes.
 More concretely, it is, for example, strongly advised against holding real bitcoin with the test key.
 The test key is rather intended to facilitate development of Bitcoin smart contracts and hold Testnet bitcoin as preparation for the GA release.
-The test key has the id \`(secp256k1, test_key_1)\` (FIX key name) for referring to it in API calls.
+The test key has the id `(secp256k1, test_key_1)` for referring to it in API calls.

 ### General Availability Release (Coming Later in 2022)